joeynelson42/funInTheSun/README.md

 # Fun In The Sun
-I made a fun little interactive animation and haven't found a concrete use for it yet...
-Here's a gif for those who don't want to experience the power of the UIPanGestureRecognizer
+I made a fun little interactive animation in Swift and haven't found a concrete use for it yet...\n Here's a gif for those who don't want to experience the power of the UIPanGestureRecognizer